dgis/emu42android/ReadMe.txt

 Version 1.0 (2019-05-xx)

 - First public version available on the store.
+It is based on Emu42 version 1.22 from Christoph Gießelink.

 LICENSES